-The soft robotic technology could help vulnerable people avoid falls by supporting them whilst walking, give people added bionic strength to move between sitting and standing positions and help people climb stairs.
+The research project, funded by a £1.5 million grant from the Engineering and Physical Sciences Research Council (EPSRC), will work towards enabling people with mobility impairments, disabilities and age-related weaknesses to live independently and with dignity.
+The soft robotic clothing could help vulnerable people avoid falls by supporting them whilst walking, give people added bionic strength to move between sitting and standing positions and walk for longer.

 This is the first time soft robotics technologies have been used to address the many rehabilitation and health care needs in one single type of wearable device.
 Many existing devices used by people with mobility problems can cause or aggravate conditions such as poor circulation, skin pressure damage or susceptibility to falls, each of which is a drain on health resources.
 Wearable soft robotics has the potential to improve many of these problems and reduce healthcare costs at the same time too.